NourhanAymanElstohy/simple-news/README.md

 php artisan key:generate
 ```

-Write Your Database Name in .env
+Create a database in mongodb then write Your Database Name in .env

 ```
 DB_DATABASE=your_db_name